o3de/o3de/README.md

     3. Select a path where to build binaries under "Where to build the binaries"
     4. Click "Configure"
     5. Wait for the key values to populate.
 Fill in the fields that are relevant, including `LY_3RDPARTY_PATH`, `LY_PACKAGE_SERVER_URLS`, and `LY_PROJECTS`

-7. After some time, the compile will complete and binaries will be available in the build path you've specified

-8. Setup projects using this command
+    6. Click "Generate"

+7. The configuration of the solution is complete.
+To build the Editor and AssetProcessor to binaries, run this command inside your repo:
     ```
+    cmake --build <your build location> --target AutomatedTesting.GameLauncher AssetProcessor Editor --config profile -- /m
+    ```

+8. This will compile after some time and binaries will be available in the build path you've specified

+### Setting up new projects
+1. Setup new projects using this command
+    ```
     <Repo path>\scripts\o3de.bat create-project --project-path <New project path>
+    ```
+2. Once you're ready to build the project, run the same set of commands to configure and build:
+    ```
+    cmake -B <your build location> -S <source-dir> -G "Visual Studio 16 2019" -DLY_3RDPARTY_PATH="%LY_3RDPARTY_PATH%" -DLY_PROJECTS=<New project name> -DLY_MONOLITHIC_GAME=1

+    cmake --build <your build location> --target <New Project Name> --config profile -- /m
     ```

 ## License

 For terms please see the LICENSE*.TXT file at the root of this distribution.